-(i) Following the outbreak of Covid-19 pandemic, the lessor gave a rent concession to the Company where the latter applied the practical expedient where the amount of rent concession is being recognized in profit or loss for the year within 'Other Income'.
+(i) Following the outbreak of Covid-19 pandemic, the lessor gave a rent concession during the year ended 31 December 2022 to the Company where the latter applied the practical expedient where the amount of rent concession is being recognized in profit or loss for the year within 'Other Income'.
+There were no further concessions during the year ended 31 December 2023.